baricai/Project.reactnd-project-myreads-starter/README.md

 # How to load the MyReads App
 -git clone the project into your machine.
--Inside your terminal go inside your folder and type npm install.
+--Inside your terminal go inside your folder and type npm install.
 -Type npm start
 -The project will open in a server usually localhost:3000 -Navigate thru the project and enjoy the features of the app.